Bullying and Cyberbullying

 Cyberbullying can be witnessed by potentially thousands of people.
 Emails can be forwarded to many, many people while social media posts or website comments can often be seen by anyone.
 The more far-reaching the bullying, the more humiliating it can become.

-Why am I being bullied?
+why am I being bullied?

 While there are many reasons why bullies may be targeting you, bullies tend to pick on people who are “different” or don’t fit in with the mainstream.
 While your individualism is something that you will celebrate in later life, it can seem like a curse when you’re young and trying to fit in.
 Perhaps you dress or act differently, or maybe your race, religion, or sexual orientation sets you apart.
 It may simply be that you’re new to the school or neighborhood and haven’t made friends yet.